scott-griffiths/bitstring/doc/slicing.rst

  a6 = BitString('0b000')
  a6 += '0xf'

-Note that the final three methods all modify a bitstring, and so will only work with ``BitString`` objects, not the immutable ``Bits`` objects.
+Note that the final three methods all modify a bitstring, and so will only work with :class:`BitString` objects, not the immutable :class:`Bits` objects.

 If you want to join a large number of bitstrings then the function :func:`join` can be used to improve efficiency and readability.
 It works like the ordinary string join function in that it uses the bitstring that it is called on as a separator when joining the list of bitstring objects it is given.
 If you don't want a separator then it can be called on an empty bitstring. ::